 - understand how trauma lives on in the body

 - gain insight how chronic stress can lead to extreme emotions or to total emotional shut down

-In essence, this approach works from the position that the body feels everything first through sensations which then get translated into emotions.
+In essence, this approach works from the position that the body feels everything first through sensations.
+Then these get translated into emotions.
 The next phase of this process is when we form thoughts in order to make sense of our emotions.

-When not in stressful situations, in other words when our brain detects no threats, the nervous system is calm, we feel safe to socially engage.
+When not in stressful situations, in other words when our brain detects no threat, the nervous system is calm.
+Hence we feel safe to socially engage.
 Our emotions are stable, we are optimistic, we enjoy our daily lives unafraid, trusting and connected.

 In this state we feel a natural curiosity, happiness, and playfulness.
-We can sleep and eat normally.
+As a result we can sleep and eat normally.
 Our nervous system is in the healing, restorative ’rest-and-digest’ mode.